kdrag0n/protonaosp.kdrag0n.dev/docs/advanced/google-services.md

 - SafetyNet (basic integrity passes, but not CTS profile checks)
 - Dynamite modules (e.g. Maps API v2 and Cronet)

 With this method, you can use the vast majority of apps without giving Play Services special privileges or compromising privacy.
-You can also choose to Google Play Services in a secondary user and use it exclusively for apps that have a hard dependency on it.
+You can also choose to install Google Play Services as a secondary user and use it exclusively for apps that have a hard dependency on it.

 ### Install Play Services